How to Buy Track Lighting

 In general, you’ll want to place track heads on linear and monorail track every 12 to 24-inches.
 You can place lights closer together for a specific use, such as lighting a work area, but keep them at least 4” apart.

-Sloped Ceiling or Wall
+Sloped Ceilings or Walls

 Many track systems can be used on sloped ceilings, or even on a wall surface.
 We will note in copy whether a design can be installed in such a way.

-Using a dimmer adds extra versatility and ambiance to your system.
+Using a wall dimmer adds extra versatility and ambiance to your system.
 For LEDs, be sure to use an LED compatible dimmer.
 Line voltage systems with incandescent bulbs work with a standard wall dimmer.

 Call 800-782-1967 to speak with one of our friendly, professional Lighting & Home Decor Consultants or visit a Lamps Plus location near you.
 Whether via phone or in person, we’re happy to assist you in completing your project.